x-atlas-consortia/dev-assay-class-api/README.md

 ## JSON backing file and releasing to UBKG
 The [assayclasses.json file](https://github.com/x-atlas-consortia/dev-assay-class-api/blob/development/assayclasses.json) file is read directly by this service to form the responses.
 This file can be changed directly in GitHub (in the `development` branch only) to test changes to the associated rule chain/assay class information that normally is sourced from UBKG.
 To develop using this service and eventually release to UBKG follow this procedure:
-- Create a new `release` branch off `main`.
+- For each release cycle create a new `release` branch from `main`.
-- Create a new `feature` branch off `release` and update the `assayclasses.json` file.
+- On the new `release` branch, update the `assayclasses.json` file.
-- From that feature branch, create a PR to `development` and merge the changes into the `development` branch.
+- From that `release` branch, create a PR to `development` and merge the changes into the `development` branch.
 Test locally or using the HuBMAP DEV infrastructure where this dev service is available at  `http://gateway.dev.hubmapconsortium.org:8181/assayclasses`.
-- After successful tests on the DEV infrastructure make a PR from the feature branch to the `release` branch.
+- If there are new changes necessary, make those changes to `release` and create a new PR into `development`.
+Repeat testing.
-- After a week of accumulating `feature` branches on `release` branch, create a PR into `main` from the `release`.
+- After a week of accumulating features on the `release` branch, create a PR into `main` from the `release`.
 - Add Alan Simmons as a reviewer on the PR.
 - Alan will add the changes to UBKG Neo4j.
 Zhou will release to the UBKG DEV instance and can be accessed at `https://ontology-api.dev.hubmapconsortium.org/`.
 - Test the changes on the HuBMAP TEST infrastructure (TEST infrastructure is connected to UBKG DEV instance).